Awarding employee shares and reporting

 About Henrik Volden

-Henrik Volden holds a Cand.merc.aud. degree from Aalborg University and is currently studying for a Master's in Taxation at Copenhagen Business School.
+Henrik Volden holds a Cand.merc.aud. degree from Aalborg University and Masters in Taxation at Copenhagen Business School.
 Henrik has over 17 years of practical experience from the Danish Tax Authority.
-At Azets, Henrik focuses on advising small and medium-sized enterprises on taxes and duties.
+At Azets, Henrik focuses on advising small and medium-sized enterprises on taxes and duties and has the title of Lead Company Tax and Employee Shares.
 Henrik has been with Azets since 2016.